 Top Safety Tips for Traveling to South Korea

-Although South Korea is pretty safe to travel, it is always better to have some travel tips in mind.
+Although South Korea is pretty safe to travel to, it is always better to have some travel tips in mind.
 Just because it is safe in South Korea, it does not mean that you should unnecessarily take risks.

 - Do not get involved in protests and demonstrations